 Clearly the cash transfer value that you are offered will reflect the value of the inflation protection built in to your pension scheme.
 But once you have taken the cash, all of the inflation risk falls to you.
 If, for example, inflation were to reach 4% then in the DB scheme your pension would rise by at least 2.5%, and possibly more.
 So the real year-on-year fall in the value of your pension would only be around 1.5%.
 But with a DC pension pot a 4% rise in the price of goods represents a 4% fall in your standard of living.

 Whilst it is possible to insure against rising prices by, for example, turning your pension pot into an inflation-linked annuity, this is likely to be very poor value compared with the pension that you have given up.
-Essentially, a DB pension scheme is able to make much more cost-effective provision against the risks of inflation than an individual can do by buying an index-linked annuity from an insurance company.
+Generally speaking, a DB pension scheme is likely to be able to make much more cost-effective provision against the risks of inflation than an individual can do by buying an index-linked annuity from an insurance company.
 Of course, if you invest your DC pension successfully you may be able to achieve an above-inflation rate of return but the protection against inflation is not guaranteed in the way that it is in a DB scheme.

 When you are a member of a DB pension scheme your money is generally invested in a range of assets.
 This could include shares, bonds, property, infrastructure assets, commodities and so forth.
 The value of these different assets can, of course, go up or down.
 But when you are in a DB pension scheme, the ups and downs of these investments make no difference to the amount of pension you receive – the scheme still has to pay your pension and the employer has to bear the investment risk.
 You are, in effect, insulated against the ups and downs of investment.